SSoder/Apache-Airflow-Example/README.md

 # UPDATE: 2021-2-23

 ## Data Handling Code
 The files MongoExtract.py and TweetTempLoad.py have been uploaded to the repository.
-Currently the perform as expected.
-They have not been connected approriately to the pipeline to be run independently by Airflow.
+Currently they perform as expected when run independently from the command line.
+They have not been connected to the pipeline to be run independently by Airflow.

 *MongoExtract* performs the following actions:
 1. Parse configuration data for MongoDB login